radius-project/docs/docs/content/contributing/contributing-docs.md

 You can use the `categorizeby` shortcode to pull and organize content by either categories and tags.
 This is useful when you want to categorize content by tags and the type of the document

 ```
-{{ categorizeby category="Quickstart" tag= "containers" }}
+{{ categorizeby category="How-To" tag= "containers" }}
 ```

-This categorizes and lists all the docs that has both "quickstart" as the category and "container" as the tag.
+This categorizes and lists all the docs that has both "How-To" as the category and "container" as the tag.

 ```
-{{ categorizeby category="Quickstart" }}
+{{ categorizeby category="How-To" }}
 ```
-This categorizes and lists all the docs that are quickstart by the available tags.
+This categorizes and lists all the docs that are How-To by the available tags.

 ### References